R-Ireri/R-Ireri/README.md

 Pronouns: She/her

-Fun Fact: I once spent a whole weekend building a match stick household so trust the amount of dedication I have when I set my mind to it , is mad.
+Fun Fact: I once spent a whole weekend building a match stick house, so trust the amount of dedication I have when I set my mind to it , is mad crazyy.

 Let's connect and build something amazing together!
 <!---